ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 - Shutdown of greater than or equal to 30% of network processing nodes without brute force actions, but does not shut down the network
 - Charon cluster identity private key theft
 - Rogue node operator to penetrate and compromise other nodes to disturb the cluster’s lifecycle
-- Charon public relay node is compromised and lead to cluster topologies getting discovered and disrupted
+- Charon public relay node is compromised and leads to cluster topologies getting discovered and disrupted
 - Smart contract unable to operate due to lack of token funds
 - Block stuffing
 - Griefing (e.g. no profit motive for an attacker, but damage to the users or the protocol)